Archives Home

 Ownership and Literary Rights

-The Dance Archives are the physical property of The Museum of Modern Art.
+Dance Archives Records are the physical property of The Museum of Modern Art.
 Literary rights, including copyright belong to the authors or their legal heirs and assigns.
 Rights to work produced during the normal course of Museum business resides with The Museum of Modern Art.
-For further information, and to obtain permission to publish or reproduce, contact the Museum Archivist.
+For further information, and to obtain permission to publish or reproduce, contact the staff of the MoMA Archives.

 Index Terms